 Registration Rights Agreement.
 On July 6, 2007, we entered into a registration rights agreement with respect to the notes.
 In the registration rights agreement, we agreed to use commercially reasonable efforts to register with the SEC new senior notes having substantially identical terms as the senior notes and new senior subordinated notes having substantially identical terms as the senior subordinated notes.
 We filed this registration statement with the SEC, and it was declared effective, in the fourth quarter of fiscal 2007.
-We subsequently commenced the offer to exchange the new senior notes and the new senior subordinated notes for each of the outstanding senior notes and the outstanding senior subordinated notes, respectively.
+We subsequently commenced the offer to exchange the new senior notes and the new senior subordinated notes, respectively.
 The exchange offer expired on March 17, 2008.
 All of the outstanding senior notes and senior subordinated notes were tendered in the exchange offer.